LTe/bundler-bower/README.md

 Use `bundle show [gemname]` to see where a bundled gem is installed.
 ```

 When you execute `bundle` or `bundle install` bundler-bower will execute `bower install`.
 But when you execute `bundle update` bundler-bower will execute `bower update`.
+When bundler quits you can find your assets in `vendor/assets/bower_components`.
+Of course you can change this directory by `assets_path` method.

 ## Contributing